 I don’t know who decided on the term browsing, but it’s a good way to describe what you do on the Internet.
 Here’s the dictionary definition: “to look through or glance at casually”.
-And, that’s pretty much what you do when moseying around online.
-So, the tool you use to to look at the Web is called a browser.
+And, that’s pretty much what you do when nosing around online.
+So, the tool you use to look at the Web is called a browser.
 There are several well-known browsers:

 Firefox — (FF) It’s been around for a long time and for good reason has a loyal following.
 The Fox logo gives it away.

 Safari — Safari is used mostly on Macs